benjamin-chavez/nextjs-express-auth0-template/README.md

 3. **Setup Auth0**

    - Create an account on [Auth0](https://auth0.com/).
-   - Set up a new Application and API.
+   - In Auth0, set up a Next.js Application and an Express API.
-   - Update the `.env` file with your Auth0 credentials.
+   - Update the `.env` files with your Auth0 credentials.

 4. **Run the Development Server**